List of flight airspeed records

 An air speed record is the highest airspeed attained by an aircraft of a particular class.
 The rules for all official aviation records are defined by Fédération Aéronautique Internationale (FAI), which also ratifies any claims.
-Speed records are divided into multiple classes with sub-divisions.
-There are three classes of aircraft: landplanes, seaplanes, and amphibians; then within these classes, there are records for aircraft in a number of weight categories.
+Speed records are divided into a number of classes with sub-divisions.
+There are three classes of aircraft: landplanes, seaplanes, and amphibians, and within these classes there are records for aircraft in a number of weight categories.
 There are still further subdivisions for piston-engined, turbojet, turboprop, and rocket-engined aircraft.
 Within each of these groups, records are defined for speed over a straight course and for closed circuits of various sizes carrying various payloads.

 Timeline

 Gray text indicates unofficial records, including unconfirmed or unpublicized war secrets.

 Official records versus unofficial

-The Lockheed SR-71 Blackbird holds the official Air Speed Record for a manned airbreathing jet engine aircraft with a speed of 3529.6 km/h.
+The Lockheed SR-71 Blackbird holds the official Air Speed Record for a crewed airbreathing jet engine aircraft with a speed of 3529.6 km/h.
 The record was set on 28 July 1976 by Eldon W. Joersz and George T. Morgan Jr. near Beale Air Force Base, California, USA.
 It was able to take off and land unassisted on conventional runways.
 SR-71 pilot Brian Shul claimed in The Untouchables that he flew in excess of Mach 3.5 on 15 April 1986, over Libya, in order to avoid a missile.